 “If you are feeling like your acne is preventing you from being your best self, you want to be honest about that and know that you do not have to go through your acne journey alone,” stresses Larkin.
 “Your acne is not just going to clear on its own, you’re going to need to make changes and be open to trying new products and treatments.”

 The type of acne treatment depends significantly on the type of acne you have, your lifestyle, and other medical concerns.
-At Apex Dermatology, we will work personally with you to determine which products and treatments would be the most successful.
+At Apex Skin, we will work personally with you to determine which products and treatments would be the most successful.
 Some of these acne treatments may include:

 - Retinoids